 The Network aims to inspire and facilitate cross-cultural engagement, dialogue and exchange between art and mental health services and their respective communities.

 The development of a distinct network of art and mental health leaders was considered a valuable adjunct to the existing Asia Pacific Community Mental Health Development Project (APCMHDP) Network, providing a broader means through which approaches to community mental health could be explored.

-Consequently, the inaugural Art and Mental Health symposium was organised to coincide with the APCMHDP Network’s 2011 conference in Melbourne, bringing together local and international mental health government officials, chief psychiatrists, researchers, art and mental health practitioners and organisations.
+The inaugural Art and Mental Health symposium brought together local and international art and mental health practitioners and organisations.